 A CAD model was created to integrate the honeycomb core, facings, and modular bolt pattern into the ultrasonically consolidated structure.
 The model was used to develop a build procedure for fabricating the deck on the UC machine.

 A finite element analysis was performed that used an equivalent properties method to represent the deck.
 The stiffness of a prototype deck was evaluated in a three-point bending test and the results were found to correlate with the finite element model.
 A sine sweep vibration test was then performed on the prototype deck panel to measure its natural frequencies.

 Finally, a case study was performed on a deck built for the TOROID spacecraft.
 A final deck panel was designed using the results from the prototype.
 The deck included the USUSat bolt pattern, vented honeycomb, and a reinforced rim.
 The cost and benefits of the final deck panel versus traditional fabrication methods were outlined.

 George, Joshua L., "Utilization of Ultrasonic Consolidation in Fabricating Satellite Decking" (2006).
 All Graduate Theses and Dissertations.
-Paper 1112.
+1112.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .